 Content of the course

-Worldwide, a variety of processes puts increasing pressure on water resources.
-Global climate change causes temperatures to rise and precipitation and rainfall patterns change.
-An increasing degree of urbanization causes people to move from the countryside to the cities.
-This process creates increasing competition over water resources, like rivers and groundwater, between cities and their surrounding areas.
+Worldwide, a variety of processes puts more pressure on water resources every day.
+Global climate change causes temperatures to rise and precipitation patterns to change.
+A growing degree of urbanization causes people to move from the countryside to the cities.
+This results in increased competition over water resources, like rivers and groundwater, between cities and their surrounding areas.
 Furthermore, population growth and rising global welfare create an increased demand for food.
-With agriculture being the dominant water user worldwide, this process has a significant impact on agricultural water management and challenges us to find sustainable solutions, a solution that takes all perspectives into account.

-The increased amount of food production must come from existing agricultural lands, since we are already dealing with scarcity in the availability of new farmland.
-Furthermore, the potential of increased production in the already existing rain-fed agricultural areas is low, creating an urgency for improved agricultural water management.
+The growing demand for food must be obtained using existing agricultural land, since we are already dealing with scarcity of new farmland.
+Yet, the potential of increased production in the existing rain-fed agricultural areas is low.

-Enrol now and find out how the No. 1 agricultural university of the world explains agricultural water management at different spatial levels (farm, scheme, river basin) and from different technical and institutional perspectives.
-Wageningen University & Research is actively involved in debates on water and food with an important focus on the combination of both technical and social factors, creating a unique socio-technical approach.
+Wageningen University & Research is actively involved in debates on water and food.
+Predominantly focussing on the combination of both water technologies and social factors, this creates a unique socio-technical approach.

-We developed this course in close cooperation with IAV (Institute Agronomique et Veterinaire Hassan II) in Rabat, Morocco.
+We developed the MOOC: Agricultural Water Management: Water, Society and Technology Interactions in close cooperation with IAV (Institute Agronomique et Veterinaire Hassan II) in Rabat, Morocco.
 Specifically, professor Hammani (director of the institute) and researcher Ms. Kettani supported us greatly during the development of this MOOC.
 The case is situated in the Tadla irrigation scheme, where we were supported by the ORMVA-T. Special thanks go to Mohamed Saaf, chef of ORMVA-Tadla, for the support we received in the field.

 What you will learn: